makersacademy/chitter-challenge/README.md

 I want to see the time at which it was made
 ```

-Chitter is built using HTML, Ruby, Sinatra, Postgresql and DataMapper.
+Chitter is built using HTML, CSS, Ruby, Sinatra, Postgresql and DataMapper.
 Users must sign in with a unique username, and cannot sign up if their email address has already been registered.

 Testing was done using Capybara and RSpec - to stop new users being created with each test, DatabaseCleaner is used to clear out the database at the beginning of each test.